 Effective teaching nurtures students’ capacity for critical engagement in a diverse society and inspires them to work towards collective liberation and communal care.
 My career, includes over a decade of secondary teaching at the Toronto District School Board and undergraduate teaching at the University of Toronto and York University.
 I am currently teaching EDST3400 “Policy and Public Institutions” in the Faculty of Education at York.

 Through the application of course content and cultural knowledge from lived realities to a shared social world, students are encouraged to meaningfully reflect on and hold space for the contradictions and ambiguities inherent in the work of living together.
 I focus on teaching concepts to support students’ understanding of power as productive of truth and knowledge, privilege and authority.
 Pedagogically, I achieve this through anti-oppressive practice and universal design, the core value for which is accessible education, particularly in online learning environments that can both pose and alleviate barriers to access.

-My work in the TDSB directly informed my dissertation research, the questions for which emerged from my teaching.
+My research and teaching are interconnected.
+My work as a secondary teacher in the Toronto District School Board directly informed my dissertation research, the questions for which emerged from my teaching.
 Titled The Sky’s the Limit: On the Impossible Promise of E-Learning in the Toronto District School Board, my research examined how online learning – or e-learning – is spatially reorganizing and marketizing public education in secondary schools in Toronto, Ontario.
-Using ethnographic methods, I trace the effect of this turn on students, who internalize the depoliticized neoliberal logics of efficiency and flexibility.
+The impact of my work on public policy compels me to pursue a research agenda that will sustain this trajectory.